 IM GUIDE 03 Information Management Glossary

-This document provides a glossary of terms relating to Information Management (IM).
+This document provides a glossary of terms relating to Information Management.

 IM GUIDE 04 Office 365 and Records Management

-Provides advice for ensuring records management compliance when implementing Office 365.
+Provides advice for ensuring records management when implementing Office 365.

-IM GUIDE 05 Information Management checklist for systems procurement and implementation
+IM GUIDE 05 Checklist for systems procurement and implementation

 Provides legislative requirements to consider when designing, procuring, developing and implementing a process or system.